JacobKaiser8/Church-Notes/25 May 2025 Talk.md

 - Here is His invitation to us: “Draw near unto me and I will draw near unto you; seek me diligently and ye shall find me; ask, and ye shall receive; knock, and it shall be opened unto you.”
 - Consistent Persistent changes
 - Taking the words to heart.
 Thinking, "how that affect my life/How can I allow that to change me?"
+- Don't take the Gospel as cool facts or interesting knowledge, but take it personally
 -
 ## Elder Eyring "Draw Near Unto Me"
 [Full Talk](https://www.churchofjesuschrist.org/study/general-conference/2025/04/18eyring?lang=eng)